Onyx

 Who is Onyx for?

-- For people who are never on time or easily distracted.
+- For people who are never on time or easily distracted

 How to purify Onyx?

-Did you know?
 Naturally black Onyx is rare.
 Tinted or heated Chalcedony is often sold as Onyx.

 Lithotherapy